Federated Learning of Shareable Bases for Personalization-Friendly Image Classification: Experiments

-\paragraph{\vmark Meta models are promising.} The best baseline is \PerFedAvgFT, supporting that modeling personalization from a meta-view is promising since it considers the relationships between clients more explicitly.
-Our \FedBasis similarly summarizes bases over clients but with fewer trainable parameters overall, thus leading to more robust personalization and outperforming the baselines, especially on harder datasets Office-Home and GLD; supporting our motivation in~\autoref{ss_hypernet}.
+\textbf{\vmark Meta models are promising.} The best baseline is \PerFedAvgFT, supporting that modeling personalization from a meta-view is promising since it considers the inter-client relationships.
+Our \FedBasis summarizes bases over clients but with fewer trainable parameters per client, thus leading to more robust personalization and outperforming the baselines, especially on harder datasets Office-Home and GLD, supporting our~\cref{ss_hypernet}.